Statistics on young people neither in employment nor in education or training

 - labour market issues, such as: employers preferring to hire young men over young women; young women facing assimilation difficulties when returning to work after childbirth; young women being more likely to have low-paid jobs or precarious employment.

-In 2018, there were nine EU Member States where the proportion of young female NEETs was at least 10.0 percentage points higher than the corresponding share for young men.
-Among these, the difference between the sexes was within the range of 10–11 percentage points in Bulgaria, Italy and Estonia, rising to 14–16 points in Greece, Poland and Romania, before peaking at 18.8 in Hungary, 19.4 in Slovakia and 21.3 points in Czechia; an even wider gender gap was recorded in Turkey (36.7 points).
+In 2019, there were nine EU Member States where the proportion of young female NEETs was at least 10.0 percentage points higher than the corresponding share for young men.
+Among these, the difference between the sexes was within the range of 10–11 percentage points in Italy, Greece and Bulgaria, rising to 14–17 points in Estonia, Poland, Romania and Hungary, before peaking at 19.1 in Slovakia and 22.9 points in Czechia; an even wider gender gap was recorded in Turkey (33.7 points).

 As young women become older they are more often neither in employment nor in education and training

-In 2018, the NEET rate for young people aged 20–24 was lower for women than it was for men in seven of the EU Member States.
-Female rates were 0.5–1.0 percentage points lower than male rates in Finland, Lithuania and Estonia, with the gap between the sexes rising to 1.3 points in both France and Spain, 1.4 points in Belgium and 3.7 points in Cyprus.
+In 2019, the NEET rate for young people aged 20–24 was lower for women than it was for men in nine of the EU Member States.
+Female rates were 0.3–0.9 percentage points lower than male rates in Malta, Spain, the Netherlands, Finland, Denmark and France, with the gap between the sexes rising to 2.3 points in Latvia and 2.6 points in both Lithuania and Belgium.

-Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in all of the EU Member States.
-For the first of these two age groups, the biggest gender gaps were recorded in Hungary, Slovakia and Czechia, where NEET rates for women were respectively 18.9, 20.5 and 21.7 percentage points higher than those for men.
-The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of more than 20.0 percentage points were recorded in Greece, Hungary and Slovakia, while the gap in Czechia rose to 31.0 percentage points.
+Among people aged 25–29 and those aged 30–34, female NEET rates were consistently higher than male NEET rates in almost all of the EU Member States.
+The only exception is Luxembourg where the NEET rate for women aged 25-29 was 2.6 percentage points lower than the one for men.
+For the first of these two age groups, the biggest gender gaps of more than 20.0 points were recorded in Slovakia and Czechia, where NEET rates for women were respectively 20.5 and 22.2 percentage points higher than those for men.
+The differences between the sexes were generally more pronounced among people aged 30–34, as gender gaps of 20.0 percentage points or more were recorded in Greece, Hungary and Slovakia, while the gap in Czechia rose to 33.2 percentage points.

 NEETs: analysis by activity status